sfc-gh-mkobel/hybrid-table-quickstart/README.md

 - Learned about hybrid table unique row level locking
 - Learned about consistency and how you can run multi-statement operation in one consistent atomic transaction across both hybrid and standard table types.
 - Learned about hybrid querying and how to join standard table and hybrid table
-- Learned that security & governance in Snowflake for hybrid tables are the same as for standard tables.
+- Learned that security and governance principles apply similarly to both hybrid and standard tables.

 ### Additional References: